Custom Sources & JDBC Integration

 - Run streaming tests:

-bash mvn -pl fluxion-core -am test -Dtest=*StreamingPipeline*
+bash mvn -pl fluxion-connect -am test -Dtest=*StreamingPipeline*

 9. Discover/catalog (optional)

-If your source exposes a catalog (for UI/CLI use), implement discoverStreams on
+If your source exposes a catalog (for UI/CLI use), implement discoverStreams

-your SourceConnectorProvider and return ConnectorStreamDescriptor entries:
+on your SourceConnectorProvider and return ConnectorStreamDescriptor entries:

 Pipeline definitions stay connector-agnostic; discovery is served via the pipeline-service discovery endpoints.